The national curriculum aims for English are:

 Throughout the year we invite parents to phonics workshops and training sessions, which support the parents in listening to their child read and encouraging their child’s development of phonics.
 Home-school readers are also phonics based; ensuring continuity and these are at the level of each individual child.
 Reading books are changed on a weekly basis.

-The result of phonics teaching at our school will be that children will have a secure knowledge of phonics, enabling them to become confident readers with a life-long love of reading.
+- The result of phonics teaching at our school will be that children will have a secure knowledge of phonics, enabling them to become confident readers, making expected progress or more, with a life-long love of reading.